skedwards88/logic-grid/README.md

 To run locally and register the service worker, run `npm start`.

 To deploy, push to `main` or manually trigger the `.github/workflows/deploy.yml` workflow.

-Since this app doesn't have a custom domain, asset links for the Google Play Store are stored at https://github.com/skedwards88/.well-known (https://skedwards88.github.io/.well-known/assetlinks.json).